-- Cash Flows used in Operating Activities included \$99.3 million in Maple Transaction related cash outlays and \$13.7 million of interest paid related to these acquisitions. - In the first nine months of 2012, Cash Flows from Financing Activities included \$2,078.7 million due to the issuance of common shares in connection with the Maple Transaction and \$1,506.9 million related to the establishment of a new credit facility (see Loans payable) offset by the repayment of \$430.0 million of TMX Group Inc.'s debt. - Cash Flows used in Investing Activities included \$2,677.1 million due to TMX Group Limited's acquisitions of TMX Group Inc., Alpha and CDS, net of cash acquired.
+- Cash Flows used in Operating Activities included \$105.0 million of Maple Transaction and Integration costs. - In 2012, Cash Flows from Financing Activities included \$2,078.7 million due to the issuance of common shares in connection with the Maple Transaction and \$1,449.9 million related to the establishment of a new credit facility (see Loans payable) offset by the repayment of \$430.0 million of TMX Group Inc.'s debt. - Cash Flows used in Investing Activities included \$2,677.1 million due to TMX Group Limited's acquisitions of TMX Group Inc., Alpha and CDS, net of cash acquired.

-Summary of Cash Position and Other Matters10
+Summary of Cash Position and Other Matters

-We had \$378.3 million of cash and cash equivalents and marketable securities at September 30, 2012.
-During the months of August and September 2012, following the acquisitions of TMX Group Inc., CDS and Alpha, we earned operating income of \$39.6 million.
-For the nine months ended September 30, 2012, cash flows used in operations were \$105.9 million, net of \$99.3 million of cash outlays pertaining to Maple related costs, and we paid \$29.9 million in dividends on TMX Group Inc.
+We had \$313.4 million of cash and cash equivalents and marketable securities at December 31, 2012.
+From August through December 2012, following the acquisitions of TMX Group Inc., CDS and Alpha, we earned operating income of \$115.4 million.
+For the year ended December 31, 2012, cash flows used in operations were \$76.1 million, net of \$105.0 million of cash outlays pertaining to the Maple Transaction.
+We paid \$29.9 million in dividends on TMX Group Inc. common shares and \$21.5 million in dividends on TMX Group Limited common shares in 2012.
+Based on our current business operations and model, we believe that we have sufficient cash resources to operate our business, and meet our financial covenants under the Credit Agreement and our capital maintenance requirements imposed by regulators.